tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 ## Caching

-As a part of our first run, our dependencies will be cached.
-This means subsequent runs will not need to include any dependency management:
+After our first run, the dependencies will be cached; this means subsequent runs will not need to include any dependency management:

 ```bash
 › elixir mix_install_test.exs